zafarali/experiments/js/webgl/README.md

 Pixels of polygons are known as *fragment*s.
 The job of this shader is to establish a color for each pixel.
 In our lesson2 we just set this to white. `gl_FragColor` is a built-in GL variable that is used to set the fragment's color.
 ####Vertex Shader
 Defines the position and shape of each vertex
+###Object Creation
+The object needs to be created using a buffer that has all the vertices.
+We build the buffer using `initBuffers()`
+##Matrices
+To deal with matrices we use [Sylvester](http://sylvester.jcoglan.com/) and the extension known as glUtils.js of unknown source.